Can home insurance be cancelled?

-If you fail in your duty, we may cancel your policy.
+If you fail in your duty, where permitted by law, we may cancel your policy.
 Or we may reduce the amount we pay you if you make a claim.
 Or we may do both of those things.

 If your failure is fraudulent, we may refuse to pay a claim.
 And we may treat the policy as if it never existed.

 How will the cancellation of my policy be confirmed?